ultramango/gear360pano/README.md

     ./gear360video.cmd video.mp4

-This should produce ```video_pano.mp4``` file, output file can be given as a second argument.
+This should produce ```video_pano.mp4``` in ```html/data``` directory (default), output file can be given as a second argument (but not full path, see ```-o``` parameter).

-Don't have any expectations for video stitching to work well, it is higly unoptimised but to some degree useable.
+List of switches (Linux):

+* -o directory - place stitched video in directory
+* -s - optimise stitching for speed
+* -t directory - place temporary files in directory
+* -h - display help

 What is/might be wrong (loose notes about the script):

 * to speed-up stitching [multiblend](http://horman.net/multiblend/) is used, it means you have to install it,
-* only the highest resolution is currently supported (3840x1920),
-* video stitching works by converting it to image files, stitching them and then re-coding,
-* it might require a lot of disk space (gigabytes or even more) as the long videos will result in many image files, this could beoptimised by removing files which are no longer needed, also check for left-over directories that might have not been removed,
+* video stitching works by converting it to image files, stitching them and then re-coding, it might require a lot of disk space (gigabytes or even more) as the long videos will result in many image files, this could beoptimised by removing files which are no longer needed, also check for left-over directories that might have not been removed,
 * possibly [GNU Parallel](https://www.gnu.org/software/parallel/) could be used for Linux for parallel